open-AIMS/rrap-dg/README.md

 Assign each location in a geopackage file to a cluster using k-means clustering.
 The cluster a location is a member of is indicated by a new column named `cluster_id`.
+Results are outputted to a new geopackage file saved to the user-indicated location.

 The number of clusters are determined by optimizing for a high Silhouette score with Adaptive Differential Evolution (`adaptive_de_rand_1_bin_radiuslimited()` in